jkdeng/jkdeng.github.io/_pages/about.md

 Welcome!
 I'm Jikang Deng (邓纪康), a PhD student in Electrical and Computer Engineering at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/en/)) under the supervision of [Prof. Mohamed-Slim Alouini](https://cemse.kaust.edu.sa/profiles/mohamed-slim-alouini).
 I obtained the Master of Science (M.Sc.) degree in electrical and computer engineering from KAUST in 2025.
 I received the Bachelor of Engineering (B.Eng.) degree in network engineering from School of Information and Communication Engineering (SICE), University of Electronic Science and Technology of China ([UESTC](https://www.uestc.edu.cn/)) in 2023.
 <!-- <a href='https://scholar.google.com/citations?user=s1GWiHEAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->

 My research interests include wireless communication, non-terrestrial network (NTN), AI for communications, and near-field communication.
 My research aims to bridge the digital divide and connect the unconnected.
 Please feel free to connect—I’m always open to new ideas and collaborations!
+You can reach me at **jikang.deng[at]kaust.edu.sa**

 <!--
 <strong><span id="PhD_seek" style="color: red;">I'm currently seeking for PhD position in 2025 Fall.
 Please feel free to contact me at [jikang.deng[at]kaust.edu.sa] if you have any information.
 Thank you so much!</span></strong>-->